heutelbeck/sapl-extensions/sapl-axon/README.md

 #### ```@ConstraintHandler``` Methods on Aggregates and Services

-There are use-cases, where a constraint handler requires access to the aggregate handling a command.
-For example, an obligation may imply the need to apply additonal events to the aggregate in the context of the running ```UnitOfWork```, or the handler may require aggregate state information.
+There are use cases where a constraint handler requires access to the aggregate handling of a command.
+For example, an obligation may imply the need to apply additional events to the aggregate in the context of the running ```UnitOfWork```, or the handler may require aggregate state information.

-This can be achieved by adding methods annotated with ```@ConstraintHandler``` to the aggregate.
+Developers can define such a constraint handler by adding methods annotated with ```@ConstraintHandler``` to the aggregate.
 Note that this also works for domain services with command handlers.

 ```java
   @ConstraintHandler("#constraint.get('type').textValue() == 'documentSuspisiousManipulation'")